zencart/documentation/content/user/first_steps/basic_terms.md

 `/includes/languages/english/`

-### YOURSITEFOLDER
+### YOURACCOUNTFOLDER
-The variable `YOURSITEFOLDER` is used to refer to the folder in your hosting account which holds your site's files.
+The variable `YOURACCOUNTFOLDER` is used to refer to the folder in your hosting account which holds your site's files.
 A very common setup is the following, assuming your account name is `johndoe`:

 * `/home/johndoe/public_html/` - the top level directory your webserver
 can access.

-Everything will be under `YOURSITEFOLDER` when you view files, either in FTP or in your CPanel's File Manager.
+Everything will be under `YOURACCOUNTFOLDER` when you view files, either in FTP or in your CPanel's File Manager.